KajizukaTaichi/mystia/README.md

 # Mystia
-Web frontend programming language outputs wasm
+The front-end programming language be compiled to WebAssembly